-Los Angeles is the entertainment capital of the world, and there’s no better place to get the ultimate Hollywood experience than Universal Studios Hollywood, featuring incredible theme park rides and shows, a real working movie studio, and the shops, restaurants and cinemas at Universal CityWalk.
-Go behind the scenes and see how Hollywood movies are made on the legendary Studio Tour, or strap yourself in for Transformers™: The Ride-3D, an immersive, next generation thrill ride that blurs the line between fiction and reality.
+Los Angeles is the entertainment capital of the world, and there’s no better place to get the ultimate Hollywood experience than Universal Studios Hollywood, which features incredible theme park rides and shows; a real, working movie studio; and the shops, restaurants and cinemas at Universal CityWalk.
+Go behind the scenes and see how Hollywood movies are made on the legendary Studio Tour, or strap yourself in for Transformers™: The Ride-3D, an immersive, next-generation thrill ride that blurs the line between fiction and reality.

 Classic American menus, modern restaurants and a variety of other dining options can be found in Hollywood.
-Head to Yamashiro for panoramic views of the city and Asian fusion cuisine.
+Head to Yamashiro for panoramic views of the city and Asian-fusion cuisine.
 Musso & Frank Grill is Hollywood’s oldest restaurant, known as much for its legendary Martini as it is for its retro cuisine.
-Family-friendly restaurants include Hard Rock Cafe on Hollywood Blvd. and Bubba Gump Shrimp Co. at Universal CityWalk.
+Family-friendly restaurants include the Hard Rock Cafe on Hollywood Blvd. and Bubba Gump Shrimp Co. at Universal CityWalk Hollywood.